UW-La Crosse Strategic Plan

 Increase number of projects in progress or completed through the UWL Community Idea Exchange (formerly known as the Project Opportunities Board).

-In January 2022, the Community Engagement Council in collaboration with the Center for Teaching and Learning hosted a Community Engaged Learning (CEL) program workshop with an overview of the program, including a review of the CEL proposal.
+In August 2022, the Community Engagement Coordinator worked in collaboration with the Center for Teaching and Learning (CATL) to host a workshop on the Community Engaged Learning program as part of CATL’s Kickstart event.

 Achieving excellence through equity & diversity